C++23: deducing “this” into Rust traits

 This is the form you’ll see most often in code that uses this feature.

 With the type of this being explicit and controllable with a template, we can remove duplication of const/non-const versions of member functions, create recursive lambdas, or even pass this by value.
-I’m not going to be providing examples, since Microsoft did a better job than I would.
-I recommend having a look at this article before continuing to get a better grasp on EOP.
+More usage examples are available in Microsoft’s writeup of the feature.
+I recommend having a look at it before continuing to get a better grasp on EOP.

 Superpowers

 First, a quick primer on Rust traits.
-They are a kind of interface that a class can choose to implement – a named set of functionality.
+They are an interface that a class can implement – a named set of functionality.
 A trait called Meowable might require anything that implements it to have a meow() method.
 Traits can also provide a default implementation, which is used if the class doesn’t override it.
-Any random function can now require its arguments just to have a specific trait instead of locking down the type entirely.
+Any function can now require its arguments to have a specific trait instead of locking down the type entirely.
 It’s a clean way of achieving polymorphism without the complexity cost of full-blown OOP.
 You can have a look at some examples in Rust docs.

-This sounds a lot like C++ inheritance, doesn’t it?
-The trait is a base class, the required method is pure virtual, and then the function argument’s type is a reference to the base class.
+At a glance, this seems similar to C++ inheritance – the trait is a base class, the required method is pure virtual, and the function argument’s type is a reference to the base class.
 There’s one major difference, though – Rust traits are entirely static dispatch.
 There are no vtables, no virtual calls, it’s all resolved at compile-time.
 Like templates, without the templates.

-This could of course be achieved in C++ before with enough template magic, but the art is making it readable enough that it’s a net positive for your code.
-Thanks to EOP (pronunciation guide: it sounds like a hiccup), this is now possible.
+This could be achieved in C++ before with enough template magic, but the trick is in making it readable enough that it’s a net positive for your code.
+Thanks to EOP, this is now possible.
 Here’s a C++ trait:

 class Doglike {